tianocore/edk2/ArmVirtPkg/PlatformCI/ReadMe.md

 ## Supported Configuration Details

-This solution for building and running ArmVirtPkg has only been validated with Ubuntu 18.04 and the GCC5 toolchain.
+This solution for building and running ArmVirtPkg has only been validated with Ubuntu 18.04 and the GCC toolchain.
 Two different firmware builds are supported and are described below.

 | Configuration name      | Architecture       | DSC File         |Additional Flags |